ned14/outcome/doc/src/content/_index.md

 At the end of December 2020, Outcome v2.2 replaced v2.1 in develop branch.
 This is a breaking change and all Outcome v2.1 code will need to be upgraded using [the v2.1 => v2.2 upgrade guide]({{% relref "/changelog/upgrade_v21_v22" %}}).
 See also
 [the list of v2.2 major changes]({{% relref "/changelog/v22" %}}).
-<br><br>
-This library's documentation is currently being converted from v2.1 to v2.2, so be aware some places may be out of date.
-Once the documentation is fully upgraded, develop branch shall be merged into master branch.
 {{% /notice %}}

 Outcome is a set of tools for reporting and handling function failures in contexts where *directly* using C++ exception handling is unsuitable.
 Such contexts include: